Yangshao Culture: 100 Year Research History and Heritage Impact

 Project Overview

-It was discovered in 1921 by the Swede Johan Gunnar Andersson (1874-1960).
-Many thousands sites are now known and it has been granted a central role in the development of agriculture, pastoralism, and the invention of new material forms (including ceramics and polished stone artifacts) in Chinese prehistory, and has been allocated a seminal role in the formation of a multi-ethnic Chinese nation (both the terms ‘nation’ and ‘multi-ethnic’ are commonly used in discussions of this culture).
-This allows us to analyze China’s early national history as an archaeological imagination.
+The Yangshao culture refers to a cultural complex along the Yellow River in what is now central China (primarily Henan, Shanxi, and Shaanxi provinces) between 5000 and 3000 BCE, named after its type site in the Yangshao village, in Mianchi County.
+Many thousands of sites assigned to the Yangshao Culture are now known, and it has been granted a central role in the development of agriculture, pastoralism, and the invention of new material forms (including painted ceramics and polished stone artifacts) in Chinese prehistory.
+It has been allocated a seminal role in the formation of a multi-ethnic Chinese nation (both the terms ‘nation’ and ‘multi-ethnic’ are commonly used in discussions of this culture).

 Yangshao Culture Project Logo